-Twice in the past three months, terrorists have attacked London, the city where my family and I live.
+Twice in the past few months, terrorists have attacked London, the city where my family and I live.
 I was minutes away from being caught up in the Westminster attack.
 And, two weeks ago, terrorists attacked the city I grew up in, Manchester.
 It’s a lot to process.

 At times like this, I often think back to how I felt after the September 11 attacks.
 As for many people, that event changed my understanding of the world.